mhielscher/fold-irssi/README.md

 # fold-irssi
-Script for irssi to truncate long messages into "above the fold" previews.
+fold-irssi is a script for irssi that truncates long messages from specified users (the part "above the fold"), and prints the entire message in a separate window.

+## Settings
+`/set fold_length <maximum length in characters>` `/set fold_users <space-delimited list of nicks>`